 Have you ever seen a half dozen German engineers smile all at the same time?
 Yeah, neither have I. And let me tell you it was more than a bit disconcerting.
 I couldn’t tell if they were actually happy or about to coordinate on making me their prey.

-But I was right, and I uncovered something new.
-Turns out that on the newer systems, PASM is no longer part of the Sport Plus mode.
-In order to engage Sports PASM, you need to press the stability control button on the center console.
+But I was right.
+Turns out that since the 991.2, PSM is no longer part of the Sport Plus mode.
+In order to engage Sports PSM, you need to press the stability control button on the center console.
 One press engages Sport mode, and a press and hold turns stability control completely off.

 What I can say is the car was absolutely brilliant now, allowing me to toss the GTS into the corner the same way I could its rear-engined sibling.
 The system would still sneak in every once in a while if I got too exuberant with my trail braking, but for the most part it was content to stay on the sidelines and let me party.